plattysoft/MSX/tests/README.md

 **No significant difference without XBASIC**

-VPOKE slightly faster with XBASIC, but much slower than on screen 2?
+VPOKE slightly faster with XBASIC, about the same speed on screen 2

+It takes ~1 second to draw the screen on the best case

 ## SCREEN 2